NET-ZERO BUILDING COMMITMENT

 The FV2030 targets have incorporated more stringent SBTi-validated targets based on a 1.5°C warmer scenario, which are integrated with the Company’s carbon reduction pathways mapped under our WorldGBC Net Zero Carbon Buildings Commitment.

-The Company has also submitted our annual interim progress to WorldGBC.
+In 2025, the Company submitted our annual interim progress to WorldGBC.

 One of over 50 global corporations commit to greater action in strengthening climate policy engagement, in line with the Paris Agreement at COP27.